Basic English Explanations (BeX)

-The ultimate goal for the project was creating a set of APIs that return metrics to help us:
+The ultimate goal for the project was returning metrics to help us:

 - Perform corpus analysis to get a better understanding of how readable BBC reporting is

-- Make suggestions to journalists about how to correct their text before publishing to make it more readable
+- Make suggestions to journalists about how to correct their text before publishing to make it more accessible